Cryptocurrency Exchange Hacks (Updated List For 2023)

 The former CEO Sam Bankman-Fried is currently on $250 million bail whilst he faces various charges in a cryptocurrency lawsuit that could result in a maximum sentence of 115 years in prison.

 The first crypto exchange to be hacked in 2022, Crypto.com is one of the world's most popular crypto apps and well-known exchanges.
 On January 17, around 483 customer accounts were compromised according to reports.
 The exact cause of the breach is yet to be confirmed, however, the CEO of Crypto.com Kriz Marszalek confirmed the security breach which caused the exchange to shut down certain services for 13-14 hours.
 A total of 4,836.26 ETH, 443.93 BTC and approximately US$66,200 in other currencies were stolen from the popular cryptocurrency exchange.

 AscendEX - December 11, 2021

 The Bitcoin and cryptocurrency trading platform AscendEX is the latest victim of an exchange hack due to a compromised hot wallet.
 The amount of stolen funds stolen is reported to be USD 80 million according to sources.
 The assets lost were from a BSC and Polygon wallet which were transferred off the exchange.

 BitMart - December 5, 2021

 The CEO of cryptocurrency exchange BitMart, Sheldon Xia has confirmed on Twitter that a large-scale security breach has occurred on its Ethereum and a BSC hot wallet systems.
-The losses have been estimated at 196 million according to a source and represent one of the biggest exchange hacks for 2021.
+The losses have been estimated at 196 million and was one of the biggest exchange hacks for 2021.
 The exchange shut down withdrawals pending a security review of the breach with the exact cause of the breach unknown at the time of writing.

 Liquid - August 19, 2021